LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Modeling the Latency for the Remaining Scenarios

 \section{Modeling the Latency for the Remaining Scenarios}

-As discussed in Sec.~\ref{sec:background} and~\ref{sec:latency-analysis}, and as mathematically modeled in Sec.~\ref{sec:model-foundation}, our initial analysis concentrated on a Small-Sized (Size 1) packets in a 5G network.
-If we define the size of initial grant as $g_I$ bytes, which is determined by network configuration, the formal definition of small packet is as follows. {
+As discussed in Sec.~\ref{sec:background} and~\ref{sec:latency-analysis}, and as mathematically modeled in Sec.~\ref{sec:model-foundation}, our initial analysis concentrated on small (Size 1) packets in a 5G network.
+If we define the size of initial grant as $g_I$ bytes, which is determined by network configuration, the formal definition of small packet is as follows.